algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

 ## 3. Scope of Testing

-The scope of testing of Frogger's clone encompasses all key requirements pointed out by the client and mentionned in the specifications.
+The scope of testing of Froggo's clone encompasses all key requirements pointed out by the client and mentionned in the specifications.
 It will ensure the correctness of the exectued actions, the execution of a smooth gameplay and correct system performance on the Go Board.

 ### 3.1.
 In Scope